dylang/grunt-notify/README.md

 [notify-send man page](http://manpages.ubuntu.com/manpages/gutsy/man1/notify-send.1.html).

 `notify-send` has an addition `duration` option which takes a number seconds.
 The default is 3 seconds.

+Duration doesn't work natively on some versions of Ubuntu.

+Here is a fix: http://askubuntu.com/questions/128474/how-to-customize-on-screen-notifications

 #### Chrome